benbaggs46/SYSC3110_RISK/README.md

 The game will then start!

 #### Playing the Game
 When the application is opened initially, the user must press the NEW GAME button to start a game of RISK.
+The will then be prompted to enter a map file name corresponding to an XML file in the /src/maps folder of the jar file.
+If the specified map file is unplayable, the user will be prompted for a map file name again.
+There are three provided maps:

+- A standard RISK map, named DEFAULT_MAP
+- A standard RISK map with an added territory, named HAWAII_MAP
+- An invalid map with a group of territories cut off from the rest of the map, named INVALID_MAP

+The user will then be prompted to enter the number of players, the names of those players, and whether each player is human or AI controlled.
+After this, the game will begin with a randomized turn order.

+If the user has previously saved a game of RISK, ,they may intead use the LOAD GAME button to continue where they left off.

 Every player will begin their turn in the PLACEMENT phase.
 They will have been given a certain amount of armies, indicated at the top of the screen.
 They must place all of these armies on territories that they control by selecting the territory they wish to place armies in and using the ACTION BUTTON.
 Once armies are placed, they are not there permanently, and can be retracted in a similar manner.
 Once they player has placed all of their new armies to their satisfaction, they may move to the next phase of their turn using the PROCEED button.